J. Rieger & Co.: History

 Sometime around the 1950s, the original distillery was razed to make way for a parking lot.

-J. Rieger & Co. reestablished in October 2014 by Ryan Maybee and Andy Rieger, Jacob Rieger’s great-great-great grandson.
+J. Rieger & Co. reestablished in October 2014 by Ryan Maybee and Andy Rieger, Jacob Rieger's great-great-great-grandson.
 J. Rieger & Co. today operates under the original trademark, last owned by Alexander Rieger and expired in 1922.

 The distillery is now located in the East Bottoms neighborhood in Kansas City, just three and a half miles from its original location.

-J. Rieger & Co.
-Products are currently distributed in: CO, DE, DC, GA, IL, IN, KS, KY, LA, MD, MN, MO, NE, NJ, NY, TX, WI.